John Sylvester and the Annual Sylvester Cup

 John “Sly” Sylvester represents commitment, dedication and hard work at all levels of youth soccer and high school competitions.
 A tireless ambassador for Youth Soccer, Sylvester has been a driving force for soccer in the Minneapolis Community.
 His efforts have been memorialized with this trophy.Engraving on the Sylvester Cup Trophy

-John’s love of the game is contagious.
+John’s love of the game was contagious.
 He was so much fun to watch.
 So quick, so fast.
-He has an energy about him that you can’t help but be a sponge to and pick up on, and that’s what he spreads to people: the skills first and foremost, but also the desire to play and the love of the game and the fun of it.Washburn Girls Varsity Coach Cheryl Urbaniak Peterson
+He had an energy about him that you can’t help but be a sponge to and pick up on, and that’s what he spread to people: the skills first and foremost, but also the desire to play and the love of the game and the fun of it.Washburn Girls Varsity Coach Cheryl Urbaniak Peterson

 He was the person that backed you, no matter what.
-Everything I’ve learned from him, on or off the field, team and family, and just overall what you should be like as a good person, I learned from him and I use in my everyday life.Former Washburn Captain and Current UofM Player Maya Rajacich
+Everything I’ve learned from him, on or off the field, team and family, and just overall what you should be like as a good person, I learned from him and I use what I learned in my everyday life.Former Washburn Varsity Captain Maya Rajacich